Note: This story has been updated to include a recap from the March 24 special budget meeting.

 Intent Versus Impact

-Allred’s email said special education teacher ratios will “remain within or below state-recommended ranges” after the cuts.
+Allred’s email said special education teacher ratios would “remain within or below state-recommended ranges” after the cuts.
 North Carolina recommends that public school districts maintain ratios of no more than 35 elementary students and no more than 50 middle or high school students per cross-categorical resource special education teacher.
 Currently, WCPSS’ ratios are 1 to 20 in elementary schools, 1 to 24 in middle schools, and 1 to 37 in high schools, Luten told the INDY.
 Next year, after the cuts, the ratios will be 1 to 25 in elementary schools, 1 to 30 in middle schools, and 1 to 40 in high schools.

 The state’s recommendations help ensure special education students receive the additional support outlined in their IEPs, which are legally binding documents.
 Luten stressed that after the cuts, students “will continue to receive all services outlined in their IEPs.”